 Blueberries have made their way to peak season here in Alabama.
 While they have many health benefits, their taste and convenience are equally valuable.
 Ever since Maggie and I planted a bush in the backyard, there are days that we eat them by the handful.
-Recently, we’ve been serving a variety from our local farmers’ market along with our café’s crepes (a not-so guilty pleasure).
+We’ve been serving a variety from our local farmers’ market along with our café’s crepes (a not-so guilty pleasure).

-Today in the café, we debut our monthly menu curated by Peabody award-winning chef Vivian Howard.
+We debut our monthly menu curated by Peabody award-winning chef Vivian Howard.
 Vivian provided us with an array of seasonal, flavorful dishes from her restaurant Chef & the Farmer, including the (absolutely) delicious recipe below – Blueberry BBQ Chicken Flatbread.

 Stop by the café during the month of July to experience tastes from Vivian’s repertoire, as well as beloved recipes from The SFA Community Cookbook.
 Also, make plans to join us on the evening of July 25 for A Piggy Bank Dinner fundraiser for the Southern Foodways Alliance, featuring Vivian and friends.